danielegrattarola/spektral/CONTRIBUTING.md

 **Guidelines for the documentation:**

-- See the documentation in the other layers for how to format docstrings (it's important that the format is the same so that the docs can be built automatically);
+- See the documentation in the other classes/functions for how to format docstrings (it's important that the format is the same so that the docs can be built automatically);
 - Docs are automatically generated using `docs/autogen.py`.
 Make sure to include any new layer as an entry in the `PAGES` dictionary.
 It is not necessary to add utils and other minor functions to `autogen.py` (although you should still write the docstrings).

 **Pre-commit**

 This package is configured for [pre-commit](https://pre-commit.com/) to ensure commits meet minimum criteria.
-To Install, use
+To install, use

 ```bash
 pip install pre-commit